The luxury development along Jiak Kim Street (former Zouk site) features a total of 455 units across two residential towers (36-storey) each.

 The Rivière showflat is located along Kim Seng Road, just opposite Mirage Tower and diagonally across Centennia Suites condo.

-The official opening hours of the Rivière showflat has yet to be announced, thus do drop us a note or call us at (+65) 6631-8384 before you make your way down to the showflat – in order not to make a wasted trip down.
+Thus, do drop me a note via Whatsapp before you make your way down to the showflat – in order not to make a wasted trip down.

 And they might just be right.